 What Else Should I Know?

-There are plenty of other details about Oktoberfest that you might think are super important, but they aren’t, really.
+There are plenty of other details about Oktoberfest that you’ll want to keep in mind:

-- How much does it cost: It’s free to get in.
+- How much does it cost to attend Oktoberfest: It’s free to get in.
 Roughly €10 for a 1-liter beer and €10 for half a chicken (which is incredibly delicious).
 Only cash is accepted.
 The price changes every year.

 - Are there enough bathrooms: YES!
 I never stood in a line for the bathroom, either inside or outside a beer tent.

 But none of those details are incredibly important to your ability to get into and enjoy Oktoberfest.

 The single most important thing to know is: